mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 use-cases.

-Route Parameters extracted from the deeplink, both path and query parameters, will be set on the iOS View Controller through the [Key-Value-Coding mechanism](https://developer.apple.com/library/mac/documentation/cocoa/conceptual/KeyValueCoding/Articles/KeyValueCoding.html\#//apple_ref/doc/uid/10000107-SW1).
+Both path and query parameters that are extracted from the deeplink will be set on the iOS View Controller through the [Key-Value-Coding mechanism](https://developer.apple.com/library/mac/documentation/cocoa/conceptual/KeyValueCoding/Articles/KeyValueCoding.html\#//apple_ref/doc/uid/10000107-SW1).

 For example: